fabpot-graveyard/event-dispatcher/doc/01-Event-Dispatcher.markdown

 whenever the `user.change_culture` event is notified by an object.

-When calling the listeners, the dispatcher passes them an `sfEvent` object as parameter.
+When calling the listeners, the dispatcher passes them an `sfEvent` object as a parameter.
 So, the listener receives the event object as its first argument.

 Notifying Events